Welcome to the website of the Collective Dynamics and Control

 78. C. Wei, E. Berkenpas, and D. A. Paley.
 Adaptive sampling for distributed estimation of the pelagic scattering layer using multiple depth-controlled underwater vehicles.
 Submitted.

 77. A. Thompson, L. Canuelas-Puri, and D. A. Paley.
 Phase synchronization of self-propelled particles with intermittent sensing and actuation.
-Accepted for publication in IEEE Trans.
-Automatic Control.
+IEEE Trans.
+Automatic Control, 2023.

 74. S. Cheng and D. A. Paley.
 Cooperative estimation and control of a diffusion-based spatiotemporal process using mobile sensors and actuators.
 Autonomous Robots, 47:715–731, 2023.